Shakuhachi buyers guide – how to buy shakuhachi

 (Of course, because I’m a craftsperson selling shakuhachi I won’t be recommending any of my own works here, or those of anyone else.)

 TLDR: 1.8 D is the best to start with alongside any other shakuhachi lengths/keys you’re drawn to and can afford.
-There are affordable, professionally approved wooden, resin, and occasionally entry level bamboo 1.8 D shakuhachi which are more than capable instruments to begin on (under 200 to 800 dollars).
-You can ask around public shakuhachi groups to learn about your options for these (I recommend asking the Reddit shakuhachi group).
-It’s of course possible to spend a lot of money on a shakuhachi which actually turns out to not be suited to you, your skill level, ambitions or intentions, and so on.
-For these reason, you should probably get your start on something capable but humble, such as the aforementioned 1.8’s I alluded to.
+There are affordable, professionally approved and professional level wooden and resin shakuhachi as well as entry level bamboo shakuhachi all from around 200 to 500 dollars.
+You can ask around public shakuhachi groups to learn about your options for these.
+It’s of course possible to spend thousands of dollars on a shakuhachi which actually turns out to not be suited to you, your skill level, ambitions or intentions, and so on.
+So even if you have thousands of dollars to spend it’s still best to begin on something at a more humble price.

 Introduction to purchasing a shakuhachi

 Purchasing your first shakuhachi can be a daunting task.
-In this guide I hope to help you learn how to buy shakuhachi and avoid disappointment.
-For example, you don’t want to over-buy; purchasing a shakuhachi way above your requirements.
-Similarly, you don’t want to buy a pseudo-shakuhachi which can’t function properly, resulting in you having to turn around and purchase a real shakuhachi.
-My goal here is to get you off to a good start with shakuhachi because I don’t want you to give up.
-So, gambatte kudasai, or ‘please do your best’!
-Josen
+In this guide, I hope to help you learn how to buy shakuhachi and avoid disappointment.
+For example, you don’t want to over-buy and purchase a shakuhachi way above your requirements.
+Similarly, you don’t want to buy a pseudo-shakuhachi which can’t function properly.
+My goal here is to get you off to a good start with shakuhachi because I don’t want you to give up out of frustration or disappointment.

 To 1.8 or not, that is the question

-While those with small hands might think it’s best to opt for something shorter, smaller shakuhachi are harder to play as they take more focus from the embouchure to hit the higher notes of Kan, the 2nd register.
-The fact is, there are very few adults who can’t manage to play a standard 1.8 when using proper form.
-If you’re drawn to the deep sounds of longer shakuhachi and you’re physically able to manage them, it’s still a good idea to make one of your first shakuhachi a 1.8 D.
+If you possess small hands you might assume that it’s better for you to opt for something shorter than 1.8.
+However, smaller shakuhachi are harder to play as they take more focus from the embouchure to hit the higher notes of Kan, the 2nd register.
+The fact is, there are very few adults who can’t manage to play a standard 1.8 when using proper form and with a bit of practice.

-PVC and other cylindrical bore flutes are far from shakuhachi in truth
+PVC and other cylindrical bore flutes vs. traditional tapered bore shakuhachi

-I’ve written at length on this topic in my guide, Traditional tapered shakuhachi bores vs. cylindrical bore flutes, such as pvc.
-To summarize or give a TLDR; shakuhachi have tapering bores, not cylindrical like PVC, and this is essential.
-This is not snobbery, marketing, or archaic stuffy traditionalism either; it’s a scientific fact of acoustics.
-All that being said, if you have to get your start on a PVC or other cylindrical bore shakuhachi it’s far, far better than nothing (I would not begrudge it).
+I’ve written at length on this topic in my guide here.
+To summarize or give a TLDR; traditional shakuhachi have tapering bores, i.e., not cylindrical like PVC.
+These tapered bores are essential.
+This is not snobbery, marketing, or archaic stuffy traditionalism either.
+Rather, it’s a scientific fact of acoustics.
+All that being said, if you have to get your start on PVC or other cylindrical bore shakuhachi it’s far, far better than nothing.
+I would not begrudge it.

-Everything is of course relative, so let’s make some comparisons between shakuhachi and concert silver flutes.
-You can acquire both beginner level concert flutes and shakuhachi for well under 500 dollars.
-When it comes to “expensive” or “professional” level instruments the price tags for quality bamboo shakuhachi rarely surpass 5000 dollars, while quality headjoints alone for concert flutes regularly exceed 5k (search for Miyazawa, Rodger Young, and/or Mancke headjoints).
+Everything is of course relative so let’s make some comparisons between shakuhachi and concert silver flutes.
+You can acquire beginner level concert flutes for around 500 dollars, however, you can get professional level resin or wooden shakuhachi around the same price.
+When it comes to professional level bamboo shakuhachi the prices rarely exceed 3000 to 5000 dollars.
+By contrast, just high end headjoints alone for silver flutes can regularly exceed 5000 dollars (search for Miyazawa, Rodger Young, or Mancke headjoints).

-While these headjoints are crafted from precious metals, consider the sheer amount of work and effort that goes into acquiring quality Madaké bamboo for shakuhachi.
-Of course, headjoints can require a great amount of effort and precision to craft, but I think it’s safe to say that crafting an entire quality shakuhachi from bamboo is more difficult compared to any concert flute headjoint.
+While these headjoints are crafted from precious metals, consider the sheer amount of effort that goes into acquiring and drying quality Madaké bamboo for shakuhachi.
+Of course, headjoints can require a great amount of effort and precision to craft.
+That being said, I think it’s safe to say that crafting an entire quality shakuhachi from bamboo is more difficult.

-In this light, by considering just a small part of the broader world of flutes via headjoints, quality bamboo shakuhachi are grossly underpriced.
-However, unlike concert flutes, very few people make any sort of income playing shakuhachi.
-Thus, very few people can justify their purchase of shakuhachi as a business expense with the hopes of earning returns via performances.
-This combined with the far fewer players of shakuhachi (lower demand) has and will keep the price of quality bamboo shakuhachi, and now even metal shakuhachi, far lower than their ultimate worth.
+In this light, quality bamboo shakuhachi are clearly undervalued.
+Why is that?
+Unlike concert flutes, very few people make any sort of income playing shakuhachi.
+This means that few people can justify their purchase of shakuhachi as a business expense with the hopes of earning returns via performances.
+Combine this with the far fewer players of shakuhachi (lower demand) and the prices for quality shakuhachi will always be lower than their true worth.

 All that glitters is not bamboo

-Musicians and makers of instruments love opulence.
+Some musicians and makers of instruments love opulence.
 In fact, the shakuhachi world has its fair share of the bourgeoisie.
-With 50k antiques, ivory blowing edge inlays lined with gold, and so on, shakuhachi have been thus adorned all the way back to the Edo Period.
-But does the shiny stuff affect the sound?
-No. With that said, either the sound of the shakuhachi is worthy of these frivolous additions, or not…
+With 50k antiques, ivory blowing edge inlays lined with gold, and so on, there’s no doubt about it.
+However, do these things affect the sound?
+No. With that said, either the sound of the shakuhachi is worthy of these additions, or not.
+Either way, you’ll be paying a premium for them.

 Check that return policy

 Of course, it’s always a good idea to check and see if there’s a return policy or auditioning period before buying a shakuhachi.
-However, when it comes to shakuhachi auctions, you’ll hardly ever get any sort of option for returns.
-People should also accept returns without hassling you over it.
-If a seller gives you a possible solution to a problem you’re having with a shakuhachi you purchased from them, such as “getting used to” XY or Z issues, make sure they tell you in writing that they’ll extend your auditioning period while you try their advice, or seek out a teacher to help you with it.
+However, when it comes to shakuhachi auctions you’ll hardly ever get any sort of option for returns.
+Sellers should also accept returns without hassling you over it.
+If a seller gives you a possible solution to a problem you’re having with a shakuhachi you purchased from them, such as “getting used to” X, Y or Z issues, make sure they tell you in writing that they’ll extend your auditioning period while you try their advice, or seek out a teacher to help you.

-Just because one or even many people love a shakuhachi or a particular maker it’s no guarantee that you will as well.
-Additionally, it’ll take time for you to judge shakuhachi for yourself and to develop tastes and needs.
-This further underscores my advice to start with affordable, “entry level” shakuhachi (NB: “entry level” is not to be conflated with “low quality”).
+Lastly, just because one, or even many people love a shakuhachi or a particular maker, it’s no guarantee that you will as well.
+Furthermore, it’ll take time for you to judge shakuhachi for yourself and develop tastes and needs.
+This underscores my advice to start with more humbly priced shakuhachi.

-Also keep in mind that bamboo shakuhachi can and often do crack, especially when shipped by inexperienced people who don’t know that they should be packaged in an air-tight bag.
-The harsh conditions of shipping put the bamboo or wood through a lot of stress if it’s not packaged properly.
+Bamboo shakuhachi can and often do crack.
+This is especially true when they’re shipped by inexperienced people who don’t know that they should be packaged in an air-tight bag.
+When they’re not packaged properly, the harsh conditions encountered during shipping put the bamboo or wood through a lot of stress.

 Cracks can be especially devastating and difficult to repair with Jiari or Jinuri shakuhachi with their plastered bores and center joints.
-For example, let’s say you acquire a cracked Jiari for 500 dollars on auction or it cracks in shipment; the repairs alone could cost you more than the instrument, doubling your costs.
-Just keep that in mind.
+For example, let’s say you acquire a cracked Jiari for 500 dollars on auction or it cracks in shipment.
+In fact, the repairs alone could cost you more than the instrument, more than doubling your costs.
+Furthermore, cracked and repaired shakuhachi are much harder to resell should you need to do so.

-Lastly, all bamboo can crack no matter how thick, thin, old, pretty, or expensive they are (bindings are the only way to truly prevent cracks which is why I offer them for free on all my root ends).
+Lastly, all bamboo can crack no matter how thick, thin, old, pretty, or expensive (bindings are the only way to truly prevent cracks which is why I offer them for free on all my root ends).
 Accept that bamboo shakuhachi will crack, should crack, are naturally meant to crack.
-They may not crack within our lifetime, or for many lifetimes, but they will split eventually.
+They may not crack within our lifetime, or for many lifetimes, but they will split eventually…

 Antiques are usually a bad idea for one’s first shakuhachi